dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Mind-expanding** (Headgear)
 Grants +3 spell power when equipped.

+**Returning** (Throwable Melee weapons)
+When thrown, returns to the player's inventory after 2-5 turns.

 **Sealed** (Headgear)
 Renders the wearer immune to all gas effects, including positive ones.

+**Shiny** (conventional shields, body armor, helmets) When the wearer is in bright light, they function as a light source with a moderate radius.
+All enemies within that radius suffer an accuracy penalty.

+**Sprightly** (Boots)
+Adds an additional 15 speed to both walking and sprinting.

 **Thundering** (Weapons) The weapon deals additional lightning damage.
 Attacking with the weapon is ridiculously noisy.